Ohio Democrats State Logo

 Even though it is your right to decide when you want to vote,

-by local county boards of elections because of inactivity.
+by local county boards of elections because of inactivity since 2009.

 To check your voter registration before the next election,